Alan Garnett Davenport

 Alan Garnett Davenport (September 19, 1932 - July 19, 2009) was a professor at the University of Western Ontario and founder of its Boundary Layer Wind Tunnel Laboratory.
-He analyzed the wind's effect on a significant portion of the world's tallest buildings including the building formerly known as the CN Tower, Sears Tower, Citicorp Center, and the World Trade Center.
+He analyzed the wind's effect on a significant portion of the world's tallest buildings including the CN Tower and the buildings formerly known as the Sears Tower, Citicorp Center, and the World Trade Center.
 He was a Member of the Order of Canada, Canada's highest civilian honor.

+He is considered one of the fathers of Wind engineering.

 Early life

 Davenport was born in Madras, India and grew up in South Africa, attending Michaelhouse.
 He studied at Cambridge University for his B.A. and M.A. in mechanical science.
 He went on to receive an M.A.Sc. from the University of Toronto and a Ph.D. from the University of Bristol.
 His thesis of "The Treatment of Wind Loads on Tall Towers and Long Span Bridges in the Turbulent Wind" was the focus of his professional career.

 He also served as a pilot in the Royal Canadian Navy.

 He married Sheila Smith, with whom he had four children.